luciangreen/Philosophy/philosophy/Theology/README.md

 This is where the items are the same as above.

 # Vetusia Verifier
-Multiple levels (Vetusia) which eventually finds the exit.
+Multiple levels (Vetusia) in which the algorithm eventually finds the exit.
 * Enter:
 `['theology3.7.1.3_vetusia3d.pl'].`
 `traverse(5,14,16).`